 Thank you for your interest in submitting a book review to The National Law Journal.

 Most of the book reviews we run are assigned by us to regular reviewers.
-If you are interested in reviewing books for us, please send a resume, along with a list of the kinds of books you'd like to review, to Assistant Managing Editor Ruth Singleton at firstname.lastname@example.org.
+If you are interested in reviewing books for us, please send a resume, along with a list of the kinds of books you'd like to review, to Associate Editor Leigh Jones at firstname.lastname@example.org.
 On rare occasions, we will accept an unassigned review, but it is our preference to make the assignments.

 Reviewers should not have a professional or personal relationship with the book's author.
 If you have a slight acquaintance with the author, please let us know the circumstances, and we will determine whether it would be appropriate for you to review his or her book.